 To date…

-One of their main achievements on this front was to ensure that the Tibetan Mastiff received the recognition that it deserved by the American Kennel Club which it accomplished in 2007.
+One of their main achievements on this front was to ensure that the Tibetan Mastiff received the recognition it deserved from the American Kennel Club, which it accomplished in 2007.

 Plus…

-Because they have a double coat perfect for the winter weather of the Himalayas they’re actually going to look even larger than they actually are (which is definitely saying something).
-The topcoat is almost like wool whereas the undercoat is thinner and softer.
-They have a heavy mane that kind of resembles a lion (only black or brown).
+Because they have a double coat perfect for the winter weather of the Himalayas, they’re going to look even more significant than they are (which is saying something).
+The topcoat is almost like wool, whereas the undercoat is thinner and softer.
+They have a heavy mane resembling a lion (only black or brown).

 You will find…